Skip to Content

 ● Check the body’s condition.

-This is not an accurate method, but it surely is a good approximation method for a common person.
+This is not an accurate but a suitable approximation method for an ordinary person.
 An expert will be better able to judge it much better.

 ● Carburetor coding and condition.